oyindonesia/external-api-docs/source/index.html.md

 ## Update balance and mutations

 Update balance and mutations.
-This request is asyncronous, we will send response using callback that you registered to us.
+This request is asynchronous, we will send response using callback that you registered to us.
 For detail callback response, see [PFM Callback Response](#pfm-callback-response)

 ```shell